-In Myanmar, girls are encouraged to go to school and university, and there is gender parity in terms of boys and girls attending school.
+There is no lack of access to education for women and girls in Myanmar.
+In fact, girls are encouraged to go to school and university, and there is gender parity in terms of boys and girls attending school.
 In this section we explore women's and girls' access to education across multiple sectors: 1) formal schooling, including stereotyped gender roles within the formal education system; 2) female school dropout and its impact; 3) women's access to digital education; and 4) sexual and reproductive health education.